 The ADAPT lab specializes in focusing on brain, endocrine, and motor changes during adolescence and young adulthood with the goals of:

 Our guiding mission is to translate knowledge from basic science approaches to practical and widely disseminable biomarkers and targeted interventions.
-To accomplish these goals we utilize naturalistic (longitudinal) and experimental behavioral paradigms, multi-modal neuroimaging, hormone analysis, instrumental motor assessments and exercise physiology.
+To accomplish these goals we utilize naturalistic (longitudinal) and experimental behavioral paradigms.

-In addition to our own primary areas of expertise, the ADAPT lab also works actively with several collaborators to employ innovative methodologies for examining our guiding research questions (involving frontal subcortical circuits, hippocampal function, and neural/endocrine development) as well as mediating factors (e.g., substance use and inflammation).
-Collectively, we employ advanced multi-modal imaging (Figure 14), instrumental and VR assessments of movement and cognitive behavior, automated nonverbal behavior and emotive evaluation, hormone analysis (blood, saliva, and hair analysis), transcranial direct current stimulation (tDCS) (see Figure 15), auditory analysis, experienced sampling/actigraphy, stress sensitivity, aerobic fitness assessment (V02 Max), computerized linguistic and semantic analysis, eye tracking (employing paradigms at both 150 and 1000 hz paradigms), electroencephalography (EEG), electromyography (EMG) (Figure 16), and inflammatory marker, DNA and RNA analysis.
+The ADAPT lab employs innovative methodologies for examining our guiding research questions (involving frontal subcortical circuits, hippocampal function, neural/endocrine development, and emotion/social dysregulation) as well as mediating factors (e.g., substance use and inflammation) .
+Collectively, we employ advanced multi-modal brain imaging (Figure 17), instrumental and VR assessments of movement and cognitive behavior, automated nonverbal behavior and emotive evaluation, hormone analysis (blood, saliva, and hair analysis), transcranial direct current stimulation (tDCS) (see Figure 18), auditory analysis, experienced sampling/actigraphy, stress sensitivity, aerobic fitness assessment (V02 Max), computerized linguistic and semantic analysis, eye tracking (employing paradigms at both 150 and 1000 hz paradigms), electroencephalography (EEG), event related potentionals (ERPs), electromyography (EMG) (Figure 19), dyadic interaction, and inflammatory marker, DNA and RNA analysis.
 Students interested in working with ADAPT will have the option to work with any of our primary or collaborator-guided methodologies.
 Participants who prefer to not participate in a particular component are still largely welcome to participate in those areas that they do feel comfortable with.